HairClone to Offer Cell Expansion Service by 2025

 HairClone Follicle Banking

-I first covered UK based HairClone in 2016 in this very post (original version at the bottom).
-Then I interviewed the company’s accomplished CEO Dr. Paul Kemp several times.
+I first covered UK based HairClone in 2016 in this very post.
+The original article is at the very bottom.
+Later in 2016, I interviewed the company’s accomplished CEO Dr. Paul Kemp several times.
+Also see his 2023 e-mail to me midway through this post.

 HairClone in Guardian and New Scientist